ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

    3 rows in set (0.00 sec)

 These are the databases used by MySQL itself and bundled as part of a new installation of the MySQL server.
-We'll now create a new database for our own test data, create a simple table and save some data.
+We'll now create a new database for some test data, create a table and save some data.

 .. code-block:: console